gadicc/discourse2/README.md

 ## Development

-- `yarn schema:sync` will check if the schema is up to date, and if not, make necessary updates and regenerations and commit the changes.
+- `deno taskyarn schema:sync` will check if the schema is up to date, and if not, make necessary updates and regenerations and commit the changes.
 If `CI=true`, it will also `git push` (which will trigger a rebuild and release).

 Older method: